pittisl/Generative-AI-Tutorial/README.md

 - [Mixture-of-Depths: Dynamically allocating compute in transformer-based language models](https://arxiv.org/pdf/2404.02258) [MoD]

 ## Large Language Models (LLMs)
 LLMs are transformers.
 They can be categorized into encoder-only, encoder-decoder, and decoder-only architectures, as shown in the LLM evolutionary tree below [[image source]](https://github.com/Mooler0410/LLMsPracticalGuide/blob/main/imgs/tree.jpg).
+Check [milstone papers](https://github.com/Hannibal046/Awesome-LLM?tab=readme-ov-file#milestone-papers) of LLMs.

+![LLM Evolutionary Tree](https://github.com/Mooler0410/LLMsPracticalGuide/blob/main/imgs/tree.jpg)

 Encoder-only model can be used to extract sentence features but lacks generative power.
 Encoder-decoder and decoder-only models are used for text generation.
 In particular, most existing LLMs prefer decoder-only structures due to stronger repesentational power.
 Intuitively, encoder-decoder models can be considered a sparse version of decoder-only models and the information decays more from encoder to decoder.
 Check this [paper](https://arxiv.org/pdf/2304.04052.pdf) for more details.

-![LLM Evolutionary Tree](https://github.com/Mooler0410/LLMsPracticalGuide/blob/main/imgs/tree.jpg)

 ### Pretraining and Finetuning
 LLMs are typically pretrained from trillions of text tokens by model publishers to internalize the natural language structure.
 Today's model developers also conduct instructional fine-tuning and Reinforcement Learning from Human Feedback (RLHF) to teach the model to follow human instructions and generate answers aligned with human preference.
 The users can then download the published model and finetune it on small personal datasets (e.g., movie dialog).
 Due to huge amount of data, pretraining requires massive computing resources (e.g., more than thousands of GPUs) which is unaffordable by individuals.
 On the other hand, fine-tuning is less resource-hungry and can be done with a few GPUs.